 The Company files income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
 In 2009, the Company entered into a voluntary program with the IRS called Compliance Assurance Process ("CAP").
 The objective of CAP is to contemporaneously work with the IRS to achieve federal tax compliance and resolve all or most of the issues prior to filing of the tax return.
 As of December 31, 2021, tax years through 2020 have been audited and are effectively closed to further examination.
 For tax years 2021 and 2022, the Company is in the Bridge phase of the CAP program, pursuant to which the IRS will not accept disclosures, will not conduct reviews and will not provide letters of assurance for the Bridge years.
 There are limited circumstances under which tax years in the Bridge phase will be opened for examination.
 The Company may elect to continue participating in CAP for future tax years; the Company may withdraw from the program at any time.
 With a few exceptions, the Company is no longer subject to state and local income tax examination by tax authorities for the years before 2018.
-In major foreign jurisdictions, the Company is generally no longer subject to income tax examination in certain foreign jurisdictions; however, statutes of limitations in certain countries may be as long as ten years.
-The Company is currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.
+In major foreign jurisdictions, the Company is generally no longer subject to income tax examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.
 The Company's unrecognized tax benefits relate to multiple jurisdictions.
-Due to potential increases in unrecognized tax benefits from the multiple jurisdictions in which the Company operates, as well as the expiration of various statutes of limitations, it is reasonably possible that the Company's gross unrecognized tax benefits, net of foreign currency adjustments, may increase in the next 12 months by approximately \$2.0 to \$3.0 million.
+Due to potential increases in unrecognized tax benefits from the multiple jurisdictions in which the Company operates, as well as the expiration of various statutes of limitations, it is reasonably possible that the Company's gross unrecognized tax benefits, net of foreign currency adjustments, may increase in the next 12 months by approximately \$1.0 to \$2.0 million.